missuari/pls-tgnet/tgnet-rundown.md

 ---

-## 3-Day Training Plan: Gas Pipeline Simulation with TGNET/Pipeline Studio
+## Gas Pipeline Simulation with TGNET/Pipeline Studio

 This training plan is designed to provide a comprehensive understanding of gas pipeline simulation using the TGNET/Pipeline Studio software, covering theoretical concepts, software operation, and practical application through case studies.